Skip to main content

 Jony Ive and Sam Altman say they finally have an AI hardware prototype OpenAI's first piece of hardware could arrive in "less than" two years, according to Ive OpenAI's first piece of hardware could arrive in "less than" two years, according to Ive Little has been revealed so far about the OpenAI device in development, but it's rumored to be screen-free and "roughly the size of a smartphone."
 Altman described the design as "simple and beautiful and playful," adding that, "There was an earlier prototype that we were quite excited about, but I did not have any feeling of, 'I want to pick up that thing and take a bite out of it,' and then finally we got there all of a sudden."
 Ive similarly emphasized simplicity and whimsy, saying, "I love solutions that teeter on appearing almost naive in their simplicity, and I also love incredibly intelligent, sophisticated products that you want to touch, and you feel no intimidation, and you want to use almost carelessly, that you use them almost without thought, that they're just tools."
 Altman went on to comment, "I hope that when people see it, they say, 'That's it!'," to which Ive responded, "Yeah, they will."

-Did the reveal finally put a face on OpenAI's long‑rumored hardware?
-Ive and Altman said they have a prototype in hand, and that engineering work is under way.
-The device, described only as OpenAI’s first piece of hardware, is still in a prototyping stage, according to their interview with Laurene Powell Jobs at Emerson Collective’s 2025 Demo Day.
+The reveal finally gave a glimpse of OpenAI's long-rumored hardware.
+Ive and Altman said they have a prototype in hand and that engineering work is under way.
+In the interview with Laurene Powell Jobs at Emerson Collective’s 2025 Demo Day they called it OpenAI’s first piece of hardware, but stressed it’s still in a prototyping stage.

-Ive added that a market launch could happen in “less than” two years, a timeline that feels optimistic given the lack of technical specifics.
-No details about form factor, capabilities or price have been disclosed, leaving analysts to wonder how the product will fit into OpenAI’s existing software‑first strategy.
-The announcement confirms that OpenAI is moving beyond cloud‑only offerings, but whether the hardware will achieve the promised schedule remains unclear.
+Ive added that a market launch could happen in “less than” two years - an optimistic timeline, especially since no technical specifics were shared.
+No details about size, capabilities or price have emerged, so analysts are left guessing how the device will sit alongside OpenAI’s software-first approach.
+The announcement does confirm the company is stepping beyond cloud-only offerings, yet whether the hardware will hit the promised schedule is still unclear.

-Until a production model is shown, the prototype’s impact on users and developers is still uncertain.
-For now, the claim stands as a tentative milestone rather than a finished product.
+Until we see a production model, the prototype’s impact on users and developers remains uncertain.
+For now, the claim feels more like a tentative milestone than a finished product.

 Common Questions Answered